 The majority of traffic citations issued are for speeding violations.
 Points are determined and assessed by the Department of Transportation (DOT), not the judge or the police.
 For example, the judge cannot order the DOT to assess three points if you are convicted of a four point ticket.

-Speeding tickets generally fall into 1 of 3 categories:
+Speeding tickets fall into three categories:

 - 1-10 mph over the limit = 3 points